mlab-lattice/lattice/docs/architecture/overview.md

 # lattice-local differences

+## local difference 0
-[local-difference-0]: Jobs and Deployments running locally are not given `nodeSelector`s since there is only one Kubernetes node in the local case
+Jobs and Deployments running locally are not given `nodeSelector`s since there is only one Kubernetes node in the local case

+## local difference 1
-[local-difference-1]: Cloud controllers are not run in the local case.
+Cloud controllers are not run in the local case.
 Everything is run on the single node.

+## local difference 2
-[local-difference-2]: Eventually, the goal is to run a basic DNS server in the local case which watches the Lattice `Service` resources and the Kubernetes `Endpoint` resources, but we just add an entry for every single service into the `Pod.Spec.hostAlias` array
+Eventually, the goal is to run a basic DNS server in the local case which watches the Lattice `Service` resources and the Kubernetes `Endpoint` resources, but we just add an entry for every single service into the `Pod.Spec.hostAlias` array

+## local difference 3
-[local-difference-3]: As there is only one node in the local case, the `envoy-xds-api` DaemonSet is not applied with a `nodeSelector`
+As there is only one node in the local case, the `envoy-xds-api` DaemonSet is not applied with a `nodeSelector`